-The community health board with the largest population accounted for 23 percent of the local public health system's total expenditures; the two largest community health boards represented 38 percent of total expenditures.
-Of the eleven community health boards spending over \$6.5 million, four are multi-county community health boards, one contains the state's third-largest city, and six are located in the metro region (see Appendix C for a map of regions).
+Figure 6 shows that 9 community health boards (18 percent) spent less than \$1.5 million on public health in 2019, and 13 community health boards (25 percent) spent between \$1.5 and \$2.5 million.
+Of the twelve community health boards spending over \$6.5 million, five are multi-county community health boards, one contains the state's third-largest city, and six are located in the metro region (see Appendix C for a map of regions).